No-Yeast Cinnamon Sugar Focaccia Bread

-One taste of this mouthwatering Cinnamon Sugar Focaccia and you'll be hooked.
+One taste of this mouthwatering No-Yeast Cinnamon Sugar Focaccia and you'll be hooked.
 This homemade sweet focaccia recipe is as easy as it is delicious.
 You need 5 ingredients to make the dough.
 Bake for 15 minutes and it becomes golden on the outside, and soft on the inside.
-Brush this focaccia with melted vegan butter, top with cinnamon sugar, and drizzle with frosting.
-This is a vegan and gluten-free friendly treat that everyone in your home will love.
+Brush this focaccia with melted butter, top with cinnamon sugar, and drizzle with frosting.
+This is a vegan friendly and gluten-free friendly treat that everyone in your home will love.

 Why You'll Love This Recipe